Language-Research-Technology/crate-o/help/index.md

 Software & Hardware | For computer programs and execution environments that could be used to create data, have created data, or are being packaged and described.
 Others | Other properties not in the above categories.
 Note if you find a property in `Other` that should be in one of the above groups or have other suggestions please raise an issue here on github

-There are several compulsory metadata fields required for each collection.
-To view these, go to [TODO: add link].

-On the right-hand panel, there are some further options related to navigating and creating metadata entities:
+On the Entities panel, there are some further options related to navigating and creating metadata entities:
-- __Create New Entity__: [TODO: Needs description].
+- __Create New Entity__: Create a new metadata entity, such as a provenance action such as CreateAction, which describes how a work is created with more precision than a property like `author`.
 - __Links from__: When located in a sub-group, select to view the parent group(s).
-- __All Entities__: Select to view all metadata associated with your collection.
+- __All Entities__: Select to view all metadata entities associated with your collection.
-- __Unlinked Entities__: Select to view all metadata that currently is not linked to any properties.
+- __Unlinked Entities__: Select to view all metadata entitues that are currentl not linked to other entities by properties.